d-morrison/IntroStatActivities/_book/03-L02-EDA-categorical.md

     scale_fill_grey()  # Make figure black and white
 ```

 5. Sketch the segmented bar plot created here.
-Be sure to label the axes.  **Copy and upload the segmented bar plot to Gradescope.**
+Be sure to label the axes.  **Copy and upload the segmented bar plot to Gradescope.
+To copy the plot, click on "Export-Save as Image in the bottom right hand frame of the screen on the "Plots" tab.
+Be sure to save the image as a png.**

 \vspace{2in}